“I’m not a robot without emotions. I’m not what you see

 There must be a reason that I can’t see

-You’ve got to humanize yourself”
+You’ve got to re-humanize yourself”

 We survived dial‑up.
 We survived Clippy.
 We’ll survive this.